carvel-dev/carvel/content/kapp/docs/v0.34.0/state-namespace.md

 ---
-title: Overview
+title: Namespace for State Storage
 ---

-## State namespace
+## Overview

 To show list of deployed applications (via `kapp ls`), kapp manages metadata `ConfigMap` for each saved application.
 Each metadata `ConfigMap` contains generated label used to label all application resources.
 Additionally kapp creates `ConfigMap` per each deploy to record deployment history (seen via `kapp app-change list -a app1`).